This article is for you if you are searching for how you can easily downgrade your website’s WordPress version.

 That’s how you can easily create a backup of your websites.

-If you are unable to access the WordPress admin area, you can still create a backup of websites.
-Ask your hosting provider to make a back of current files with the database or do it yourself.
+If you can’t access the WordPress admin area, don’t worry!
+You can still create a backup of your website.
+Just ask your hosting provider to make a backup of your current files along with the database, or you can do it yourself.

 That’s how you can manually create the complete backup of your websites.